jumanjihouse/docker-caddy/README.md

     ✓ caddy image exists
     ✓ caddy is running on the test port
+    ✓ caddy2 is running on the test port
+    ✓ see hello world with default config
     ✓ git plugin is installed
     ✓ git plugin works
     ✓ can browse docker-caddy path